Choroid plexus papilloma: Epidemiology

 CPPs are rare tumors of neuroectodermal origin.
 They make up 0.4 to 0.6 percent of all intracranial neoplasms in children and are the third most prevalent congenital brain tumors after teratomas and gliomas.
 With a median age upon diagnosis of 3.5 years, this lesion is often a disease of infancy.
 They often reside supratentorial in the lateral ventricles of infants (most commonly in the atrium).
 The fourth ventricle in adults is the optimum location.
 Adults rarely have it at the cerebellopontine angle.

 Etiology

 Simian virus (SV) 40 has been linked in studies to the development of choroid plexus tumors (CPTs).
 The BK and JC viruses have also been linked to the problem.
 In people with choroid plexus tumors, complexes formed by the big T antigen and the tumor suppressor proteins p53 and pRb have been shown to develop.
 However, the available evidence do not suggest a causal involvement.
 There is currently no additional causal component being investigated.
 One of the most prevalent mutations in CPTs is the TP53 R248W mutation.

 Signs and symptoms

 Signs of the tumor resulting from increased intracranial pressure are present in 91% of patients, with vomiting, homonymous visual field defects and headache being the most common symptoms.

-Other symptoms are ear ringing and dizziness.
+Other symptoms are ear ringing and nausea, loss of balance and mobility, worsening eyesight, memory issues, brain fog, and mood swings.